Location: Elephanta Island Mumbai

 Timings; 9 am to 5:30 pm.
 It is closed on Mondays

 How to reach: To reach Elephanta Caves one has to take a ferry from Gateway of India jetty.
 It takes one hour by sea to reach Elephanta Island.

 Best time to visit: October to February as these months are pleasant.

 Elephanta Island is an island off to Mumbai, Maharashtra, India where it is the home of Elephanta Caves.
 An hour long ferry drive from Gateway of India takes you to a different world of rock cut caves which are famous for its beautiful carvings.
 It is a UNESCO World Heritage Site which has cave temples mostly dedicated to Hindu god Shiva.

-Locally known as Gharapuri the elephanta caves are located 10 Kilometres east of Gateway of India.
+Locally known as Gharapuri the Elephanta caves are located 10 Kilometers east of Gateway of India.
 The cave consists of five Hindu caves and dew Buddhists stupa which date back to the 2nd century.
 It is another must visit monument of India.

 The origins and the history of the elephanta caves are still in dispute.
 The cave dates to the 5th and 9th century.
 Further studies on architectural style, and the inscriptions say that the cave temples may belong to the Kalachuri dynasty period.

 There are also various Archaeological excavations which suggest that the island was very rich culturally and probably had human settlement by possibly the 2nd century.
 The Archaeological evidence further states that the cave temples were built in the 5th and 6th century.
 It is believed that the Elephanta site was first occupied by Hinayana Buddhists even before the arrivals of Brahmans.
 Coins of Kshatrapas dated to the 4th century were also found on the island.
 Some historians during the colonial period believe that the caves were built by the Rashtrakutas in the 7th century but however this has not been agreed and has been discredited by the later historians.